Spring storm to dump up to foot of snow on Upper Midwest

 MINNEAPOLIS (AP) - Upper Midwest residents longing for spring are facing another spell of wintry weather.

-Forecasters expect a storm to dump up to a foot of snow on parts of Minnesota and South Dakota this weekend.
+Forecasters expect a storm to dump up to a foot (30 centimeters) of snow on parts of Minnesota and South Dakota this weekend.

 One school in southeastern South Dakota moved up its prom by a day to try to beat the storm.
 The Argus Leader reports Brandon Valley High School rescheduled the dance from Saturday to Friday night.

+"It was kind of funny," senior Grace Bennett said of the last-minute switch to avoid a prom night snowstorm. "''You never know with this South Dakota weather what's going to happen."

-The National Weather Service has issued a gale watch for high winds expected on western Lake Superior.
+The National Weather Service in Duluth, Minnesota, issued a gale watch Friday evening through late Saturday night for high winds expected on western Lake Superior.
+Winds could gust up to 45 knots (52 mph), and waves could swell to 14 feet (4 meters).

+A vast swath of the Upper Midwest and Plains states, stretching from western South Dakota to western Wisconsin and reaching into Nebraska, is under blizzard or winter storm warnings or a winter storm watch.
+Forecasters say parts of Minnesota could see strong, gusty winds of up to 50 mph (80 kilometers per hour), while some areas of Nebraska near the South Dakota border could receive up to 17 inches (43 centimeters) of snow.

-Meteorologist Michelle Margraf at the Twin Cities weather service says rain Friday over southern Minnesota is expected to change to snow as temperatures drop.
+Meteorologist Michelle Margraf at the Twin Cities weather service said rain Friday over southern Minnesota is expected to change to snow as temperatures drop.
+Snow should taper off by late Saturday morning, she said.

-Margraf says the central U.S. is stuck in a cold pattern due to high pressure sitting off the East Coast.
+Margraf said the central U.S. is stuck in a cold pattern due to high pressure sitting just off the East Coast.

+And while the unseasonable cold probably will linger another two weeks, Margraf said, the April sun has more power to melt snow - if the sun comes out.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.